flaviomicheletti/python-software-architecture/ddd-blog/step2.md

 - `infrastructure`: Contains the infrastructure layer responsible for implementing the infrastructure concerns, such as data persistence or external services.
   - `persistence`: Contains classes responsible for implementing the repositories and interacting with the database or other persistence mechanisms.

 This is a suggested structure, but keep in mind that it can vary based on your specific project requirements and preferences.
 You can adapt and refine it to suit your needs.

 Remember, DDD is about modeling the business domain and organizing your code around it, so the folder structure should reflect the organization of your domain concepts and their relationships.

-I hope this helps!
-Let me know if you have any more questions.